johnrbryant/bayescomb/README.md

 are present is to use the Dockerfile in combination with an application called docker.

-Data and code for priors for annual variation described in the paper are in the repository [bayescombwho](https://github.com/johnrbryant/bayescombwho).
+The parameters for the informative prior described in the paper are based on a separate analysis of WHO data.
+The data and code for the WHO analysis are available in the repository [bayescombwho](https://github.com/johnrbryant/bayescombwho).